 I try to avoid using too many fresh herbs because they don’t always transport well but fresh rosemary is very tough AND it provides amazing flavor so it is more than worth it.
 It only takes 5 minutes to prep this snack that uses roasted and salted mixed party nuts that are made extraordinary with some butter, brown sugar, chipotle chili powder, cumin, allspice and, of course, the fresh rosemary.

 If you want a heavy appetizer to serve during happy hour instead of making dinner, these stuffed peppers are a great option.
 They start with mild Italian sausage, onion and garlic which is made gooey and creamy with cream cheese and cheddar cheese.
-All of that is stuffed in baby bell peppers that serve 6–8 people as a substantial snack.
+All of that is stuffed in baby bell peppers that serve 6–8 people as a substantial snack, or, 3-4 as a main meal.

 Going to a potluck and need something the crowd will rave about?
 Make this spinach dip!
 It combines frozen (defrosted) chopped spinach, canned artichoke hearts, garlic, mayo, cream cheese and Parmesan cheese that you bake in a Dutch oven till it is warm and bubbly.
 Serve it with some gluten free crackers or bread.